Worth Dying For (novel): Plot

-Horrified, the doctor, his wife, and Dorothy agree to help Reacher exact revenge on the Duncans.
-After setting fire to their compound, Reacher kills Seth's step-father and uncles with a rifle, before running down and killing Seth himself.
-The doctor and his wife chase down Seth's step-father, and Dorothy kills him.
-Eleanor liberates a shipment of women that her family planned to send to Vegas, and informs Reacher that she will take the girls to Denver so they can assimilate into the Thai community there or try to get back home.
+Horrified, the doctor, his wife and Dorothy agree to help Reacher exact revenge on the Duncans.
+After setting fire to their compound, Reacher kills Seth's uncles with a rifle, before running down and killing Seth himself.
+The doctor and his wife chase down Seth's stepfather and Dorothy kills him.
+Eleanor liberates a shipment of women that her family planned to send to Vegas and informs Reacher that she will take the girls to Denver so they can assimilate into the Thai community there or try to return home.
 Thankful that justice has been delivered, Reacher resumes his journey to Virginia to find Major Turner.